Takashiidobe/notes/src/interviews/design/cpp/reference/CPP17.md

 sum(1.0, 2.0f, 3); // == 6.0
 ```

-### New rules for auto deduction from braced-init-list
+### New Rules for Auto Deduction from Braced-init-list
 Changes to `auto` deduction when used with the uniform initialization syntax.
 Previously, `auto x {3};` deduces a `std::initializer_list<int>`, which now deduces to `int`.
 ```c++
 auto x1 {1, 2, 3}; // error: not a single element